Dayboro 12 Month Crop Planner

 Map families to beds with automatic rotation across seasons

-Crop rotation isn't just for broadacre farms.
-Even in a backyard with four raised beds, rotating plant families through different beds each season prevents soil-borne disease buildup, manages soil nutrients, and breaks pest cycles.
-The principle is simple: don't plant the same family in the same spot two seasons in a row.
+Crop rotation is not just for big farms.
+Even in a backyard with four raised beds, rotating plant families through different beds each season stops soil borne diseases building up, manages the nutrient draw, and breaks pest cycles.
+The rule is simple.
+Do not plant the same family in the same spot two seasons in a row.
+I missed that once with my potatoes and tomatoes, as I mentioned above, so now I trust the planner more than my own memory.

 Solanaceae (Nightshades): Tomato, Potato, Capsicum, Eggplant

-Heavy feeders that are susceptible to soil-borne diseases like bacterial wilt and fusarium.
+Heavy feeders.
+Susceptible to soil borne diseases like bacterial wilt and fusarium, which is how I lost my Romas that year.
 Follow nightshades with legumes to replenish nitrogen.
-Never plant tomatoes where potatoes grew last season (or vice versa) — they share the same pathogens.
+Never plant tomatoes where potatoes grew last season or the other way around.
+They share the same pathogens.

 Brassicaceae (Brassicas): Broccoli, Cabbage, Kale, Radish

-Prone to clubroot, which persists in soil for years.
+Prone to clubroot, which persists in the soil for years once it gets in.
 Rotate away from brassicas for at least two seasons.
 Follow with legumes or alliums.
-In Dayboro's humid summer, brassica diseases can build up fast if you don't rotate.
+In our humid summer the diseases build up fast if you keep replanting the same bed.
+I learned to keep my brassica rotation on a hard three year cycle.

 Cucurbitaceae (Cucurbits): Cucumber, Zucchini, Pumpkin

-Susceptible to powdery mildew and downy mildew, both of which love our humid conditions.
-Don't follow cucurbits with cucurbits.
-They're heavy feeders that benefit from following legumes.
+Susceptible to powdery mildew and downy mildew, both of which thrive in our humid summers.
+Do not follow cucurbits with cucurbits.
+They are heavy feeders and benefit strongly from following a legume bed.

 Fabaceae (Legumes): Beans, Peas